stuntrally/stuntrally3/Readme.md

 **Changes** and new features listed in [changelog](docs/Changelog.md).
 For details see [Roadmap](docs/Roadmap.md) with missing features and todo.

+Updated documentation is now inside [docs/](docs/) dir.
+It's WIP.

 Progress posts in [SR forum topic](https://forum.freegamedev.net/viewtopic.php?f=81&t=18515).
 Dev questions and answers in Ogre-Next [topic](https://forums.ogre3d.org/viewtopic.php?t=96576).

 ------------------------------------------------------------------------------

 ## Building

-How to build (compile) project from sources is described in [Building](docs/Building.md).
+How to compile project from sources is described in [Building](docs/Building.md).
-Requires building Ogre-Next and MyGui fork from sources.
+Requires building Ogre-Next and MyGui fork from sources first.

 ------------------------------------------------------------------------------

 ## Contributing

 Help and contributing is welcome.
 If you'd like to contribute, please check [Contributing](docs/Contributing.md).
+You can help with [translating](docs/Localization.md), testing, adding or improving content, fixing, developing code etc.

 ## Developing